martinber/noaa-apt/docs/development.md

 think the binary works on any linux with GLIBC newer than the one used when building, that's why I'm using a Debian Jessie docker image.

+So in the end, I build by releases with a Docker image: The GUI version, the no GUI version and the GUI .deb package.

 - Set up:

   - Install Docker.